[Updated on 2018-06-14 to fix typos, add links, clarify some points]

 Nothing could be further from the truth.

 Ignoring the obvious issues like sand in the USB ports… if they indeed live their life this way, why do they even bother writing blogs about it.
 It’s against the whole idea of optimization and lifehacking they pretend to promote.
-Plus, what serious business owner shares their ideas with others?
+Plus, what serious business owner shares their best ideas with others?
 And why even bother at all instead of outsourcing life troubles’ to some poor chaps in a poor country?

 And this business is as old as a human race.
 It used to be ‘you can do it!’ books, audio-tapes, CDs, now it’s web sites, e-books, podcasts.
 It used to be ‘how to be a successful insurance salesman’, now it’s ‘how to live the life of an international nomad’.
 It’s just a different form of an old con.
 They feed your ego and your fantasies, and you pay for it.
 The spectacle you are paying for is that of peeping Tom quality.